ICJIA/algolia-site-index/README.md

 # Algolia Site Indexer

-Creates an Algolia index of pages for a website.
+Creates an Algolia index for a website based on a `sitemap.xml` file.

-The Algolia `objectID` is a hash of the page URL.
+Note: Algolia's required `objectID` is an MD5 hash of each page's URL.

-This app saves the Algolia response object (which contains the updated ObjectID)
+After fetching the metadata for each page, the app then checks for page deletions since the last update.

+If deletion(s) are detected, the app removes the deleted objects from the Algolia index.

 ## Requirements

-`sitemap.xml` in live site.
+A `sitemap.xml` file.

 ## Configuration